m1ckr1sk/A-Star-Ruby/astar/README.md

 ##Design Goals
-Below are a set of design goals for each of the services:- 1.Each service should have a heartbeat
+Below are a set of design goals for each of the services:-
+1. Each service should have a heartbeat
-2.Each service should broadcast any configuration when asked 3.Each service should be configurable
+2. Each service should broadcast any configuration when asked
+3. Each service should be configurable
-4.Each service should be 'plumbing' agnostic, i.e. not tied to a particular framework such as rabbitmq
+4. Each service should be 'plumbing' agnostic, i.e. not tied to a particular framework such as rabbitmq